o3de/o3de.org/content/docs/userguide/components/triggerarea.md

 ---
-description: ' Use the Trigger Area component to set up an area that triggers an action upon entering or exiting in &ALYlong;. '
+description: ' Use the Trigger Area component to set up an area that triggers an action upon entering or exiting in Amazon Lumberyard. '
 title: Trigger Area
 ---
 # Trigger Area {#component-triggerarea}